-Transnasal esophagoscopy (TNE) translates to “through-the-nose examination” of the esophagus, which is done by numbing one side of the nose with xylocaine and then sliding a small, flexible tube through the nose; then bypassing the throat area, and going straight into the opening of the esophagus behind the larynx (voice box).
-The TNE examination is every bit as comprehensive and thorough as older more expensive and invasive methods that require sedation in a special endoscopy facility.
+TNE translates to “through-the-nose examination” of the esophagus.
+The TNE examination is every bit as comprehensive and thorough as more expensive and invasive methods that require sedation in a special facility.
 In 2001, Dr. Koufman first reported a series of TNE patients.

 “Anyone with acid reflux or who has chronic hoarseness, heartburn, indigestion,sore throat, difficulty swallowing (dysphagia), or chronic cough should have a screening transnasal esophagoscopy performed to rule out Barrett’s esophagus or esophageal cancer.” – Dr. Jamie A. Koufman

-Acid reflux is a high-prevalence disease which comes in two forms: laryngopharyngeal reflux (LPR) and gastroesophageal reflux disease (GERD).
-Typically, LPR patients have reflux during the day without having heartburn or esophagitis; whereas GERD patients tend to have heartburn and reflux more at night.
+Acid reflux is a disease which comes in two forms: LPR and GERD.
+LPR patients tend have issues in the day without heartburns.
+GERD patients tend to have the most symptoms at night.